meks007/sickbeard_mp4_automator/README.md

 - The same h264 values for quality, maxrate and preset apply for h264qsv.
 - quality (normally ffmpeg -crf) turns into -q IF `meks-qsv-lookahead = 0`
 - quality is omitted if `meks-qsv-lookahead = 1..31` as they are different rate methods and can't be used together.
-- `use-qsv-decoder-with-encoder = False` will force the input decoder to be h264_qsv regardless of how it's actually encoded.
+- `use-qsv-decoder-with-encoder = False` will force the input decoder to be h264_qsv if the input codec is h264, in other words if True and video-codec = h264qsv then both decode and encode will be handled by QSV.

 Recursive mass-processing
 --------------